svdgraaf/serverless-pseudo-parameters/README.md

 ## DEPRECATED

-Please upgrade to Serverless Framework 2.3.0, this is now supported natively.
+All functionalities as provided by this plugin are now supported by Serverless Framework natively:

+- With version v2.3.0 the default variable regex was updated to not collide with AWS pseudo parameters
+- With version v2.50.0, new variables sources `${aws:accountId}` and `${aws:region}` were introduced, which can be used in properties where CloudFormation pseudo paramaters cannot be used.
+Please use them instead of `#{AWS::...}` format as supported by this plugin

-Below is the legacy readme for reference:
+_Below is the legacy readme for reference:_

 ## Original Readme